DupeisTaken/ap-research-toolkit/README.md

 The AP Research Toolkit is a desktop (and optional phone/web) app for AP Research students.
-It manages your sources, generates correctly formatted MLA/APA citations, tracks your research timeline, and monitors your word counts — all in one place, with everything stored locally on your machine.
+It manages your sources, generates correctly formatted MLA/APA citations, tracks your research timeline, and monitors your word counts.
+All in one place, with everything stored locally on your machine.

 This guide explains how to **install**, **run**, and **troubleshoot** the toolkit.
 If you hit a problem, jump straight to